-One of our clients – a Canadian professional who is planning to move to the United States and work there – recently asked us whether it would be better for him to pursue the TN or the O-1 status, both of which are non-immigrant, employment-based visa classifications.
+One of our clients – a Canadian professional who is planning to move to the United States and work there – recently asked us whether it would be better for him to pursue TN or O-1 status, both of which are non-immigrant, employment-based visa classifications.

 Although they may have a few similarities, the two are actually quite different from each other and while there are applicants who are, technically speaking, eligible for both, it is always worth weighing the pros and cons of each and choosing the one that suits you best.

 TN Status/Visa – for NAFTA Member State Nationals Only

 To start with, the TN (Trade NAFTA) status/visa, which offers a special non-immigrant status and work authorization, is only available to the citizens of Canada and Mexico as it was created as a result of the provisions of the North American Free Trade Agreement (NAFTA).
 Signed by Canada, Mexico and the US, the Agreement came into force in 1994 and provides for simplified entry and employment permission procedures for certain professionals from those countries who would like to move to one of the other member states of the trilateral trade bloc.

 Eligible for the TN status/visa are persons whose profession is cited in the NAFTA treaty (there are a total of 60 such professions) and who have the qualifications required to practice that profession.
 They also need to have got a formal, written, full-time or part-time job offer from the US.
 Professionals mentioned in the NAFTA treaty include accountants, architects, computer systems analysts, economists, engineers, graphic designers, lawyers, scientific technicians, dentists, physicians, and college and university professors.